TalkShoe

 TalkShoe is a community-based podcast hosting, recording, and storage platform that allows users to host or participate in live podcasts that were once called "community calls", or simply a "call" for short.
 Participants can phone in or join via the Web and are able to have a two-way dialogue with the podcast host and listeners.
 A call can be syndicated and downloaded after the live show ends as a podcast.

-In July 2018, TalkShoe was relaunched by iotum Inc. This relaunch included the additional of several new features, including video and integration with YouTube along with an overhaul of TalkShoe's website.
+In July 2018, TalkShoe was relaunched by iotum Inc. This relaunch included the addition of several new features, including video and integration with YouTube along with an overhaul of TalkShoe's website.

 TalkShoe's name is a play on "talk show," using Ed Sullivan's pronunciation of the word "show" as "shoe".

 Administration

 TalkShoe was founded in May 2006.
 It is currently owned by iotum Inc, a teleconferencing and group communications company.

 Podcasts

-All TalkShoe hosts are required to register on the website in order to participate, however guests can listen to a show via the web client without registration.
+All TalkShoe hosts are required to register on the website in order to participate; however, guests can listen to a show via the web client without registration.
 Through the registration process, a user chooses a screen name and is given a unique seven digit PIN.

 A podcast is started by using TalkShoe.com's web-based interface to create and categorize the show.
 A podcast may cover any subject matter the host desires, but may not include forbidden content such as pornographic or racist material.
 The podcast is assigned an ID number that is used by participants to dial in.
 The host may then schedule a session of the show and optionally send email or SMS text notifications to invite guests.
 Once a session is scheduled, the host and their guests may dial in up to 15 minutes before the show is scheduled to begin.
 Guests may connect to a show using the TalkShoe Live! chat client, telephone, or both.